 Recommendations: It is important to have an experienced personal injury attorney or accident lawyer present the case at mediation and give guidance to the victim regarding what a reasonable settlement would be.

-The Law Offices of Jeffrey Meldon, located in Gainesville, Florida has been working to get accident victims the justice they deserve for over 37 years in Gainesville, Ocala, Lake City, Inverness, and the rest of North Central Florida and Florida.
+Jeffrey Meldon & Associates, located in Gainesville, Florida has been working to get accident victims the justice they deserve for over 37 years in Gainesville, Ocala, Lake City, Inverness, and the rest of North Central Florida and Florida.
 Accidents involving a car crash, truck wreck, and motorcycle, bicycle, or pedestrian accidents, slip and falls and medical malpractice are all included in our practice.

 We have been representing injured victims in Gainesville, Ocala, Lake City, Inverness, Daytona Beach, Dunnellon, Palatka, The Villages, and the counties of Alachua, Marion, Columbia, Citrus, Volusia, Sumter, and Putnam since 1971, and take pride in our work and results.

 For more information about mediation, or any other question you may have, feel free to contact our office at 800-373-8000.